mt-robotics/fraud-detection-with-machine-learning/DEPLOYMENT.md

 ## CI/CD Integration

-This project includes GitHub Actions workflows for Continuous Integration and Deployment.
-See `.github/workflows/ci-cd.yml` for details.
+This project includes a reference architecture for GitHub Actions workflows for Continuous Integration and Deployment.
+To implement this:

+1. Create a `.github/workflows` directory in your repository
+2. Add a `ci-cd.yml` file with appropriate workflow configuration
+3. Configure the necessary secrets in your GitHub repository settings

+See DEPLOYMENT_OVERVIEW.md for details on the planned CI/CD pipeline stages.

 ## Security Considerations